abhisangam/ChestSystem/README.md

 ![Block diagram](./classDiagram/classDiagram.png)

 ### ChestSlotsController
-`ChestSlotsController` controls chest slots and managing chests in the chest slots alongside `ChestSlotsView`.
+`ChestSlotsController` controls chest slots and manages chests in the chest slots alongside `ChestSlotsView`.
 Provides interfaces for other parts of the code for adding/removing chests and handling interactions with chest slots.
 Triggers popups for chest info or reward info.
 Also serves as a command invoker for `ChestCommand`s.

 ### ChestController
 Manages the chest's appearnce with `ChestView` and contains the `ChestStateMachine`.
 Provides interfaces for managing chest states and handling user interactions with chests.
 It contains an instance of `ChestSO` scriptable object.